odysseyindia/odyssey-tours/content/english/tim/itineraries/south-indian-highlights/_index.md

         title: Tranquebar
         content: >-
           You continue southwards today, stopping at the temple town of Chidambaram.
-One of Tamil Nadu's most important holy towns, Chidambaram was the capital of the Chola empire for 400 years.
+One of Tamil Nadu’s most important holy towns, Chidambaram was the capital of the Chola empire for 400 years.
 The great Nataraja temple, dedicated to the dancing Shiva, was built during this period, and is one of the finest examples of Dravidian